-Deciding to quit checklist
+Deciding to quit

-From the following list, tick the things you are looking forward to when you are a non-smoker.
-Add your own ideas.
-Having more energy to play sport or keep up with the kids.
-Knowing I'm back in control and no longer dependent.
-Freedom from the hassle of always checking that I have enough cigarettes.
-I will have more money to spend any way I choose.
+From the following list, tick the things you are looking forward to when you have quit for good.

+- Having more energy to play sport or keep up with the kids. - Knowing I'm back in control and no longer dependent. - Freedom from the hassle of always checking that I have enough cigarettes. - I will have more money to spend any way I choose.